GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/custom-script.md

 While the syntax of the script requires Python, most of the functionality can be written in Java.
 If Python classes are imported, they must be "pure python."
 For example, a class that wraps C libraries can not be imported.

+!!!
+Note
+    If Python classes are imported, they must be "pure Python."
+For example, a class that wraps C libraries can not be imported.
+The same goes for Python packages which require `cython` during compiling.

 ### Methods
 There are three methods that inherit a base interface: